karthikeyanaro/mapply-ai-assessment/README.md

 - **Language**: you may use any language; ensure your README has the exact build/run steps.
 - **Embeddings**: persist them on disk (`.npy`, `.json`, or in a vector DB) so indexing can be repeated without re-embedding.

+## Be sure to save your repo as YOUR_LAST_NAME-mapply-ai-assessment

 Good luck!